retextjs/retext-emoji/readme.md

 See [`contributing.md` in `retextjs/retext`][contributing] for ways to get started.

-This organisation has a [Code of Conduct][coc].
-By interacting with this repository, organisation, or community you agree to abide by its terms.
+This organisation has a [code of conduct][coc].
+By interacting with this repository, organization, or community you agree to abide by its terms.

 ## License